martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

 - Reduced network latency
 - Increased network throughput
-- Reduced likelihood of being rate limited by an upstream repository
+- Reduced likelihood of being rate-limited by an upstream repository

 To configure the network mirror feature via the Tharsis CLI, do something similar to